siyuan1992/coding-challenge/README.md

 1. Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that required cleaning.
 2. Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.

-For this challenge, we need to define two concepts
+For example, suppose the following three tweets come in, one after the other

+In this challenge we have made a few assumptions to make things simpler:

-- By "cleaning", we mean removing any escape characters and non-ASCII characters, so that numbers, and ASCII characters like `:`, `@`, and `#`.
+- Each tweet only contains lowercase letters, numbers, and ASCII characters like `:`, `@`, and `#`.
+- A word is defined as anything separated by whitespace.

-Note that the output of the first feature
+Note that the output of the first feature is outputted in order, according to the [ASCII Code](http://www.ascii-code.com).

 ## Details of Implementation